 - Probation – Contingencies for continued enrollment on probationary status and for return to good standing will be specified by the CAPES.

-- A third-year student who is advanced with academic warning and then fails any component of a clinical clerkship may be dismissed from the school.
+- Dismissal – Globally poor performance may be deemed grounds for dismissal by the CAPES.
+In addition, a third-year student who is advanced with academic warning and then fails any component of a clinical clerkship may be dismissed from the school.

 Indications for Review of Academic Performance for Third and Subsequent Years